larsburkhardt/knaeckebrot2/README.md

-# Knaeckebrot 2 - Basic Theme for Wordpress
+# Knaeckebrot 2 - Classic Basic Theme for Wordpress

 ## Instructions
 Move the folder "knaeckebrot2" to your theme folder in your Wordpress installation ("wp-content/themes/").